opengovsg/postmangovsg/docs/api-usage.md

 }'
 ```

-### 4. Send a test email to yourself for that campaign
+### 4. Validate and assign campaign credentials

+#### 4.1 Email campaigns

+You do not need to provide any credentials for email campaigns.
+Make the following API call to send a test email and assign
+Postman's default email credentials to your campaign.

 ```bash
 curl --location --request POST 'https://api.postman.gov.sg/v1/campaign/100/credentials' \